phpfui/BicycleClubWebsite2023/ReCaptcha/README.md

 ### Notice: This is not an officially supported version of the Google Recaptcha package

-It appears that Google is no longer interested in supporting their PHP Open Source packages for newer versions of PHP (8.4 and up).
-This package is an updated version of the original Google package.
-It has been updated to GitHub Actions and modern PHP standards.
-Every effort has been made to not change logic or behavior other than conformating to modern PHP standards.
+This package is an updated version of the original Google package to support more modern PHP coding standards and versions of PHP and updated to GitHub Actions.
+Every effort has been made to not change logic or behavior other than conforming to modern PHP standards.

-This package will be retired if Google decides to support modern PHP versions.

 ### Support for earlier versions of PHP